 OVERVIEW AND APPLICABILITY

 The University of Alabama in Huntsville (“UAH” or “the University”) has developed these Procedures for the Resolution of Title IX Sexual Harassment and Sexual Violence Complaints (the “Procedures”) pursuant to and in compliance with Title IX of the Education Amendments of 1972 and its implementing regulations (collectively referred to as “Title IX”).
-These Procedures should be read in conjunction with the Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy (the “Title IX Policy”), which includes additional information regarding applicable definitions, key terms, reporting options, available resources and other relevant topics.
+These Procedures should be read in conjunction with the Title IX Sex Discrimination, Sexual Exploitation, Sexual Harassment, and Sexual Violence Policy (the “Title IX Policy”), which includes additional information regarding applicable definitions, key terms, reporting options, available resources and other relevant topics.

 These Procedures will be used to investigate and resolve all Reports and Formal Complaints of Sexual Harassment/Sexual Violence, as described within the definition of Prohibited Conduct in the Title IX Policy, brought against UAH students, faculty and staff members, affiliates, and non-affiliates (i.e., someone not associated with UAH), as appropriate.
 All Reports or complaints covered by Title IX alleging sexual discrimination that do not fall within the category of Sexual Harassment or Sexual Violence, as defined in the Title IX Policy, will be investigated and resolved through the Procedures for the Resolution of Title IX Sex Discrimination Complaints (non-harassment) Against Students or the Procedures for the Resolution of Title IX Sex Discrimination Complaints (non-harassment) Against Faculty, Staff, Affiliates, Non-Affiliates.